mczub/wtfdig/memory-bank/progress.md

 - **Deployment Pipeline**: Automation of the build and deployment process for static hosting.

 ## Current Status
-The project is in the initial documentation and setup phase.
-The foundational memory bank is established, providing a solid base for future development.
+The project's memory bank is now fully updated and synchronized with the project's file structure.
+The foundational documentation is complete, providing a solid base for future development.
 The core structure for a SvelteKit static site is in place, but the application-specific logic and content are largely unbuilt.

 ## Known Issues
 - The strategy content itself is not yet fully integrated or structured.